Sibling rivalry: In literature

-A number of Shakespeare's plays display the incidences of sibling rivalry.
+A number of Shakespeare's plays display situations of sibling rivalry.
 King Lear provokes rivalry among his three daughters by asking them to describe their love for him; in the same play, Edmund contrives to force his half-brother Edgar into exile.
 In The Taming of the Shrew, sisters Kate and Bianca are shown fighting bitterly.
 In Richard III, the title character is at least partially motivated by rivalry with his brother, King Edward.
 In As You Like It, there is obvious sibling rivalry and antagonism between Orlando and Oliver, and also between Duke Frederick and Duke Senior.

 Most adaptations of Sherlock Holmes depict sibling rivalry with his brother, Mycroft Holmes.

 In John Steinbeck's East of Eden, the brothers Cal and Aron Trask are counterparts to Cain and Abel of the Bible story.

 A Song of Ice and Fire contains numerous examples, such as that between Stannis Baratheon and Renly Baratheon.
 After their eldest brother Robert Baratheon's death they contend for the Iron Throne, Stannis finally killing Renly through dark magic on the night before Renly intends to kill Stannis in battle, though it is left unclear whether he is aware of his role in Renly's death.
-The history of Westeros also contains "The Dance of the Dragons", in which Princess Rhaenyra Targaryen and her half-brother Aegon II Targaryen fought over the Iron Throne after their Father Viserys I Targaryen's death, Aegon eventually killing Rhaenyra, but being poisoned shortly after, leading to Rhaenyra's son Aegon III becoming king.
+The history of Westeros also contains "The Dance of the Dragons", in which Princess Rhaenyra Targaryen and her half-brother Aegon II Targaryen fought over the Iron Throne after their father Viserys I Targaryen's death.

 In film and television

 Sibling rivalry is a common theme in media that features child characters, reflecting the importance of this issue in early life.
 These issues can include jealousy on the birth of a new baby, different sibling roles, frequent arguments, competitiveness for mother's affection, and tensions between step-siblings.

 Adult siblings can also be portrayed with a rivalrous relationship, often a continuation of childhood conflicts.
 Situation comedies exploit this to comic effect.
 Sibling relationships may be shown as alternately loving and argumentative.
 Brothers or sisters in a similar line of work may display professional rivalry.
 In serious drama, conflict between siblings can be fatal, as shown in crime dramas involving such rivalries.
+The tale of sibling rivalry has been a rich source of inspiration for filmmakers, evident in the cinematic brilliance of "Deewar" (1975) and the modern exploration found in "Kapoor & Sons" (2016).